by Matt Slick

 The reason Jesus would say this (Matt.
-27:46) is that He was a man as well as divine, and as a man He was made under The Law (Galatians 4:4), and for a while lower than the angels (Hebrews 2:9).
+27:46) is that He was a man as well as divine, and as a man, He was made under The Law (Galatians 4:4) and for a while lower than the angels (Hebrews 2:9).
 People sometimes don't realize that Jesus, being a man under the law, would have someone He would call God, someone He would worship, etc., because He is under The Law.
-The law required worshipping God and praying to Him.
+The law required worshiping God and praying to Him.

 - John 1:1, 14, "In the beginning was the word and the word was with God and the Word was God . . .
 14, and the word became flesh and dwelt among us . . . "

 - Colossians 2:9, "for in him dwells all the fullness of deity in bodily form."

 - Hebrews 1:8, "but of the son, he says, 'Thy throne, O God, is forever and ever.'"